Your Ultimate Guide to Different Types of Coffee

 Sydney Watson/Taste of Home

-Now that you’re a master on all the coffee types, let’s learn how to make ’em!
+Now that you’re a master on all the types of coffee, let’s learn how to make ’em!
 From French presses to Mokas, there are plenty of ways to prepare your dream cup of java.
+Top of your brew by pouring it into a cute coffee mug (or an Ember Mug if you’re looking to treat yourself).
+Pro tip: Keep it warm with a coffee mug warmer.

 This manual coffee maker is extremely easy to use.
 Add ground coffee beans into your French press, pour piping hot water over the grounds, let the coffee steep for a few minutes and finally, press the plunger down and pour!
 Simple as that.
 French presses can be used for any bean, but many people prefer using them for darker, richer roasts.
 Also, how fancy does this French press look?
 Make your morning brew…in style!

 Single serve coffee maker sales have really peaked in the past few years.
 Measure out your desired coffee amount, pour into the reusable filter, pour water in and voila!
 A cup of coffee just for you will be ready soon.
-Single serve coffee makers are perfect for single-person households (or those where just one person drinks coffee).
+Single serve coffee makers, like most Keurigs, are perfect for single-person households (or those where just one person drinks coffee).
 Try out this budget-friendly single serve coffee maker which includes a fun travel mug!
+Or this Hamilton Beach single-serve coffee maker that doesn’t require any coffee filters or pods.

 We’ve got another manual coffee maker for you.
 The AeroPress is very similar to the French press.
-To use an AeroPress, we recommend checking out this beautiful get-started guide.
 You can make espresso, lattes, cold brews or just a classic cup of coffee in this nifty little machine.
+Learn how to make AeroPress coffee.

 Aah, yes.
 The classic electric coffee maker you know and love.
 To get your brew going in a drip coffee maker, all you have to do is scoop your coffee, pour it into the filter, pour some water in and press start to let the drip coffee maker do it’s coffee magic.
 Soon, you’ll hear the sweet sounds of your coffee dripping right into your coffee pot.
 Mornings, conquered.